Guillaume Amyot

 Guillaume Amyot (10 December 1843 – 30 March 1896) was a Canadian politician, editor, and lawyer.
-After finishing his classical studies at the Collège de Sainte-Anne-de-la-Pocatière, Amyot chose a lawyer career.
-He was a Member of the House of Commons of Canada, which he entered in 1881, for the riding of Bellechasse, Quebec representing the historical Conservative Party.
-He later switched affiliation to Nationalist and was re-elected in the 1887 election then re-elected as a Nationalist Conservative in the election of 1891.
+After finishing his classical studies at the Collège de Sainte-Anne-de-la-Pocatière, Amyot pursued a legal career.
+He was a Member of the House of Commons of Canada, which he entered in 1881, for the riding of Bellechasse, Quebec, representing the historical Conservative Party.
+He later switched his affiliation from Conservative to Nationalist, under which designation he was re-elected in the 1887 election.
+He was re-elected as a Nationalist Conservative in 1891.

 Prior to entering federal politics, he stood for election twice in the Quebec general elections of 1875 and 1878, in the riding of Lotbinière.
-He was defeated both times by Henri-Gustave Joly de Lotbinière.
+He was defeated both times by Henri-Gustave Joly de Lotbinière, a Liberal.

 Amyot was also a participant in the North-West Rebellion of 1885 and was a Lieutenant-Colonel of the 9th battalion of the Voltigeurs of Quebec.